 Using Slippery Elm Bark for Dogs With Upset Stomachs

 According to VCA Animal Hospitals, slippery elm is generally safe for use in pets because of its mild effects.
-Rarely animals show allergies to this herb.The outer bark (which should not be used in commercial preparations, as the inner bark is the therapeutic portion) may cause irritation to the digestive and urinary tract and abortions in pregnant animals.
+Rarely will animals show allergies to this herb.The outer bark (which should not be used in commercial preparations, as the inner bark is the therapeutic portion) may cause irritation to the digestive and urinary tract and abortions in pregnant animals.
 Because slippery elm may interfere with the proper absorption of drugs, it should be given at a different time from when medications are administered.

 The lubricating qualities of slippery elm can help sooth the respiratory passages of pets suffering from bronchitis and kennel cough, helping them swallow better.
 The tannins sooth the intestinal tract relieving acute diarrhea and the mucilage helps draw out impurities and toxins from the body.
 For the acute management of constipation and severe bronchitis, slippery elm may be helpful, but additional treatment may be required.
 The herb is also highly nutritive, being a source of fiber, bioflavonoids, calcium, magnesium, sodium, vitamins A, E, C, K, and B-complex.
 On top of that, slippery elm is also a prebiotic and helps promote balanced flora in the gut.